AdamWilsonLab/progress_indicators/README.md

 # The Solution: This Tool

-The Progress Indicator was originally developed by Edgar Loper, modified by Adam Wilson and heavily extended by Olaf Nöhring.
+The Progress Indicator was originally developed by [Edgar Loper](http://ed.loper.org/projects/progress_dots/), modified by [Adam Wilson](http://adamwilson.us) and heavily extended by [Olaf Nöhring](http://www.datenbank-projekt.de/index.php/kontakt).
+See [Olaf's webpage about the project  here](http://www.datenbank-projekt.de/index.php/beispiele/progress-indicator-powerpoint-2010-2013-2016-32-and-64-bit-windows-and-mac-os)

 It should work on Microsoft Office 2016 (also 2010 and 2013), 32bit and 64bit versions and on MAC OS as well as on Windows!
 This page illustrates some features and includes a download link directly from the (last) developer.

 Is this macro safe?
 Yes.
 Also, you get not only the PowerPoint add-in, but also the source code so you can always check it out yourself (and change it if you like).
-If you are interested in contributing to the development of the add-in contact me directly or see the github page to contact Adam.
+If you are interested in contributing to the development of the add-in contact me directly or see the [github page to contact Adam](https://github.com/AdamWilsonLab/progress_indicators).

 ## So tell me, what does it look like?
 What can it do?